Yanwensiyi/NetEaseCloudMusicDecrypt/README.md

 **Note**

-It only works for cache files,not downloaded files(.ncm files).
+It only works on cache files,not downloaded files(.ncm files).
 You may need to play the downloaded music and find its cache file in cache directories,and use this program again.